qwe2820435o2/SceneGuide/Design/Counting scheme design (4) - Link Of The Persistence.md

 > Execute once every 2 minutes, and persist the incremental count of Redis to the Mysql database

 ### 2.1 Time Window

+* Each business field corresponds to a time window Set collection